nouboussijunior/couchDB-node-typescript/README.md

 ## Update environment variables appropriately

 We've included a `dev.env` file with some basic default values, but you may need to update these according to your configuration.
-- `CB_URL` - The Couchbase endpoint to connect to.
+- `CDB_HOST` - The Couchbase endpoint to connect to.
 Use `localhost` for a local/Docker cluster, or the Wide Area Network address for a Capella instance (formatted like `cb.<xxxxxx>.cloud.couchbase.com`)
-- `CB_USER` - The username of an authorized user on your cluster.
+- `CDB_USER` - The username of an authorized user on your cluster.
 Follow [these instructions](https://docs.couchbase.com/cloud/clusters/manage-database-users.html#create-database-credentials) to create database credentials on Capella
-- `CB_PASS` - The password that corresponds to the user specified above
+- `CDB_PASS` - The password that corresponds to the user specified above
-- `CB_BUCKET` - The bucket to connect to.
+- `CDB_DATABASE` - The bucket to connect to.
 We'll use `user_profile` for this
 - `IS_CAPELLA` - `true` if you are using Capella, `false` otherwise

 **NOTE on TLS:** The connection logic in this sample app ignores mismatched certificates with the parameter `tls_verify=none`.
 While this is super helpful in streamlining the connection process for development purposes, it's not very secure and should **not** be used in production.
 To learn how to secure your connection with proper certificates, see [the Node.js TLS connection tutorial](https://developer.couchbase.com/tutorial-nodejs-tls-connection).